giuliofrey/geocodenom/README.md

 For issues or questions, please contact the maintainer of this ADO file or consult Stata's online resources and forums for additional help.

----

-This README file provides comprehensive information about installing, using, and understanding the `geocode.ado` file.